isomerpages/jointpoly-ace/_events/Events open to all polytechnic educators.md

 ---
 **Events open to all polytechnic educators**

-The following events are open to all polytechnic educators.
+This page is dedicated to share with you polytechnic learning events that are open to all polytechnic educators.

 Interested polytechnic educators can register and attend any session(s) to learn together as a community to strengthen T&L capability.

 ![](/images/Landing%20images/50081324_ML.jpg)

-**NYP Education Symposium 2022**

-* 21-22 Sep 2022
-* 9am-6pm
-* Online via Zoom
-* This event is organised by Nanyang Polytechnic to support NYP educators to share good T&L practices and enhance T&L capabilities.
-* Click here to find out more.
+Event 1

+Event 2

+Event 3

 **Keen to share your polytechnic  event on this page?**

-Interested parties please contact either [Joey](mailto: joey_tong@nyp.edu.sg) or [Wan Ling](mailto: keng_wan_ling@nyp.edu.sg) for a discussion.
+Interested parties can contact either [Joey](mailto: joey_tong@nyp.edu.sg) or [Wan Ling](mailto: keng_wan_ling@nyp.edu.sg) for a discussion.